Starting a new business takes a lot of work, but there’s one part of it that shouldn’t be that difficult: getting a loan.

-Marquee Funding Group always looks out for a borrowers best interest and can help borrowers tap into their home equity without requiring borrowers to payoff their good low rate mortgages.
-Marquee can fund cash out loans in 2nd, 3rd and even 4th position.
+Marquee Funding Group always looks out for a borrower’s best interest.
+We make the process simple to tap into home equity without requiring borrowers to pay off their good low-rate mortgages.
+Marquee can fund cash-out loans in the 2nd, 3rd, and even 4th position.

 Is using home equity for a new business the right option for you?

 The decision to use your home equity for your new business is personal since you have the freedom to do whatever you’d like with your equity.

 If you believe in the future successes of your new business, using your equity can be the smartest, simplest choice to access funding.

 Generally, finance experts advise against using equity for one-time expenses that will have no ROI, such as a vacation.

 But if you’re using your equity to start your new business, you likely intend for this pursuit to be lifelong and profitable.

 If you have a strong business plan, reach out to a hard money lender to have them take a look at your deal.